torvalds/linux/Documentation/driver-api/driver-model/devres.rst

 devres is basically linked list of arbitrarily sized memory areas associated with a struct device.
 Each devres entry is associated with a release function.
 A devres can be released in several ways.
-No matter what, all devres entries are released on driver detach.
+Anal matter what, all devres entries are released on driver detach.
 On release, the associated release function is invoked and then the devres entry is freed.